ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/coding-in-the-repl.md

-# Coding in the Clojure REPL
+# Fun - Coding in the Clojure REPL

 Clojure gives you fast feedback as you develop your code, thanks to the Clojure REPL.